Pheta

-Pheta (फेटा), also known as pataka, is a traditional turban worn in Maharashtra, India.
+Pheta (फेटा), is a traditional turban worn in Maharashtra, India.

-In ceremonies such as weddings, as well as other festive, cultural, and religious celebrations, it is common to wear pheta.
-In many areas it is customary to offer male dignitaries a traditional welcome by offering them a pheta to wear.
-A traditional pheta is usually wrapped from a long, cotton cloth typically 3.5 to 6 m long and 1 m wide.
+It is most common to find phetas at ceremonies such as weddings, as well as other festive, cultural, and religious celebrations, though it is not specifically in tradition to do so.
+In many areas, it is customary to offer male dignitaries a traditional welcome by offering them a pheta to wear.
+A traditional pheta is usually wrapped with a long, cotton cloth typically 3.5 to 6 m long and 1 m wide.
 The fabric of the pheta is draped around the head in 6 to 7 rounds, with a small piece of fabric hanging loose like a tail, called the shemala.
 Some phetas are plain and single-colored, whereas some are lined and double-colored.
-The choice of color may indicate the occasion for which it is being worn and also may be typical to the place it is being worn in.
-Typical colors include saffron (to indicate valour) and white (to indicate peace).
-In the past, wearing a pheta was considered a mandatory part of clothing.
+The choice of color may indicate the occasion for which the main reason to wear it or maybe typical to the place they wear it for.
+Typical colors include saffron (to indicate valor) and white (to indicate peace).
+In the past, wearing a pheta was considered as a mandatory part of clothing.